How to Store Magnesium Chloride

 Safe Handling in Storage Areas

-Even when stored under correct conditions, the way magnesium chloride is handled during transport, transfer, and storage activities plays a critical role in overall safety.
+Even when stored correctly, how magnesium chloride is handled during transport and transfer is critical for safety.

 Regulatory Compliance & Labeling